-We know that all clients are different, and should be taken care of based on their specific needs and goals.
+We know that all clients are different.
+They have different means and resources, as well as different goals and, therefore, different billing needs.
 For some, traditional hourly billing makes the most sense, but, even then, a failure to review those needs and avoid excessive staffing or engaging in needless discovery disputes do not serve the client.
-Other clients may prefer the cost-certainty of a contingency or flat-fee billing arrangement.
+For other clients—both individual and institutional—the cost-certainty of a contingency or flat-fee billing arrangement makes the most sense.
 Flexible and nimble, the attorneys at Sanders Law Group are sensitive to all these needs and strive to provide the specialized legal services needed by all of our clients, whether they be large publicly-traded companies, mid-size businesses, or individual inventors and creators.

-Our lawyers have successfully litigated copyright licensing-related disputes for entertainment, media, and hi-tech clients, and have filed briefs as amicus curiae in copyright infringement suits not involving our direct clients.
-Our copyright experience runs the full gamut of protected works, from such traditional subject matter as music, literature, art, photography, film, and television to such novel subject matter as computer object and source code, web pages, and architecture.
+Our lawyers have also successfully litigated copyright licensing-related disputes for entertainment, media, and hi-tech clients, and have filed briefs as amicus curiae in copyright infringement suits not involving our direct clients.
+All told, our copyright experience runs the full gamut of protected works, from such traditional subject matter as music, literature, art, photography, film and television to such novel subject matter as computer object and source code, web pages, and architecture.